For Aboriginal and Torres Strait Islander entities

 LawHelp can refer an entity for pro bono legal assistance if it is either:

-- seeking to register or transfer its incorporation to the CATSI Act
+- seeking help to register or transfer its incorporation to the CATSI Act

 - a not-for-profit Aboriginal or Torres Strait Islander corporation already registered under the CATSI Act